about uscontact us guides index dealer directory home

 Get this balance wrong and either you'll be deluged in buyers and end up out of pocket.
 Or there'll be a stoney silence and the cost of advertising will have been wasted.

 Start by looking up your car in magazines like Parkers Used Car Price Guide or in the back of several other car magazines.
-You can get values for recent cars free on the Parkers and What Car websites.
+You can get values for recent cars free on the Parkers and What Car? websites.
 On the Parkers site, for a small fee you can get a more precise valuation by giving any special features of your car.
 Car dealers use a different publication to find prices called Glass's Guide - for a small charge you can use this too.

 But remember these are all only guides.
-If selling your car privately, the marketplace is an equally important indicator of the price you can set.
+If selling your car privately, the marketplace is an even more important indicator of the price you can set.
 So also look at the ads in your local paper or Auto Trader magazine to see how many cars like yours are up for sale, and their prices.

 If part-exchanging your car, dealers won't necessarily accept the 'trade' prices the guides give as definitive.
 What they offer you will also be based on factors like whether they want your old car, what they think they'll get back for it when selling it on, the price of the car you're intending to buy and your haggling skills.
 Certainly don't expect a dealer to give you the sort of prices shown on their forecourt for similar cars to yours.
 Dealers have overheads to pay, they will probably have to spend money on the car to prepare it for sale, and you aren't offering them any warranty.